shaileshSolanke/movie-app-react-tailwind/README.md

 ## Demo

-Check out a live demo of the app [here](https://shaileshsolanke-movie-app.netlify.app/) (Replace with your live link if hosted).
+Check out a live demo of the app [here](https://shaileshsolanke-movie-app.netlify.app/).

 ## Preview